On-device Semantic Selection Made Low Latency and Memory Efficient with Monolithic Forwarding

 \subsection{The Bi-Encoder vs. Cross-Encoder Trade-off}

 Semantic top-$K$ selection, or simply top-$K$ selection, is a foundational component in modern on-device AI services, such as retrieval-augmented generation (RAG)~\cite{xia2024hybridrag,wang2024mememorag,li2025eacorag,lewis2020rag}, AI agent memory~\cite{zhang2025mobiagent,wang2025agentmemory,chhikara2025mem0,kang2025memoryos}, and personalized recommendation~\cite{google2025magiccue,darling2025magiccue}.
-The reranking stage of this process is critical, as its precision directly dictates the quality of information provided to the user or consumed by a large language model.
+The reranking stage of this process is critical, as its precision directly dictates the quality of information provided to the user or consumed by an LLM.

 Two primary architectures dominate the reranking landscape: \emph{bi-encoders} and \emph{cross-encoders}.
 Bi-encoders encode the query and each candidate document into separate, fixed-size embeddings, and then rank candidates using similarity scores between these embeddings~\cite{karpukhin2020dense,zhao2024denseretrieval}.
-While efficient, this architectural separation imposes a fundamental precision ceiling: because query and candidate representations are generated independently, the model cannot capture the fine-grained, token-level interactions that are critical for precise relevance estimation~\cite{weller2025embeddinglimit,thakur2021beir}.
-Late-interaction models such as ColBERT attempt to bridge this gap~\cite{khattab2020colbert}, but they incur significant storage overhead by requiring per-token embeddings~\cite{wang2025leann} and are not generally adopted for instruction-following or reasoning-intensive tasks~\cite{weller2025embeddinglimit}.
+While efficient, this separation imposes a fundamental precision ceiling: because query and candidate representations are generated independently, the model cannot capture fine-grained, token-level interactions critical for precise relevance estimation~\cite{weller2025embeddinglimit,thakur2021beir}.
+Late-interaction models like ColBERT~\cite{khattab2020colbert} attempt to bridge this gap, but incur significant storage overhead by requiring per-token embeddings~\cite{wang2025leann} and are not generally adopted for instruction-following or reasoning-intensive tasks~\cite{weller2025embeddinglimit}.